 - An assessment of the potential implications of Brexit, automation and other factors on the types of vocational education provision needed;

 - Identification of policy implications and strategic questions for consideration by colleges, the Mayor and government, including for future data collection.

-Our final report will be published in early 2020.
+Our final report will be published in Spring 2020.
 If you are interested in contributing to the research, please get in touch with Nicolas Bosetti.